 The hardest thing about managing your online presence is trying to strike a balance between showing your personality and looking professional.

 While it's super important to come across as a great employee, it's also important to show you're human too.

 Employers care just as much about whether you'll be a good team fit as they do about your experience and qualifications – so try to show a bit of your personality.

 Twitter is a particularly good platform for this – but while we're on the subject…

 Going on mad rants about celebrities you think look crap these days doesn’t exactly look good to potential employers, and neither does having arguments with people on the platform (unless you’re JK Rowling shooting down Trump supporters, of course).

-Just remember that if an employer has your twitter handle, they can see entire threads of twitter action at a glance, and even see how you handle situations like social media complaints to brands.
+Just remember that if an employer has your Twitter handle, they can see entire threads of Twitter action at a glance, including if you decide to take to social media to whinge about your delayed Asos delivery!

 Protect your passwords

-Getting hacked and your online channels sabotaged is about as unprofessional as it gets!
+Having your online channels sabotaged after getting hacked is about as unprofessional as it gets!

 Not to worry though – our guide on how to avoid getting hacked will have your online accounts superbly secured in no time.